The Short Version...

 A Slightly Longer Version...

 I was an Air Force brat and grew up in five states and three foreign countries.
 I went to high school in the California desert and went to college at the University of North Carolina in Chapel Hill, where I got a B.A. and M.A. in Anthropology.
+I studied writing with Carolyn Kizer, a Pulitzer prize-winning poet.
 A few of my poems were published in the The Sun.

 Two weeks after I defended my thesis, I was in a pickup truck with my buddy Rick Bouley, headed for Key West to begin our musical careers as Hot Shandy.
+We played a high-energy mix of bluegrass, Irish and novelty songs and instrumentals.
 I wrote all of our original songs, some of our onstage patter and created all of our promotional materials, including the illustrations and text for our occasional newsletters.
 After a great seven-year run, Rick and I ceased our full-time touring, and I began raising a family with my wife Beth in the mountains of North Carolina.

 In 1994, I was awarded the first Fellowship in Songwriting and Composition from the North Carolina Arts Council.
 I still perform solo on guitar, mandolin and vocals, and with my wife Beth (flute) and my son Andrew Finn (fiddle) as the Celtic trio, The Magills.
 With numerous album and performance credits, including appearances with Emmy Lou Harris, Janis Ian and Tom Paxton, my original songs have been covered by other artists (Mike Cross, The Smith Sisters, Cucanandy, The Shaw Brothers), and have been featured repeatedly on NPR’s Thistle & Shamrock.